brimeegz/GetCleanDataProject/CodeBook.md

 The prefix t denotes time domain values whereas f denotes frequency domain values.

 The Data:
-The original data comes was collected from accelerometers from a smartphone from 30 participants over time.
+The original data was collected from accelerometers from a smartphone from 30 participants over time.

 Transformations of the data:
 The data was transformed as follows